-The building itself is flanked by later additions.
-These cling to it like barnacles.
-If one could remove them, at least in thought, the proportions of the original structure would appear even more elegant.
+From above, the building resembles the shape of a four-leafed clover.
+Experts call this shape, cruciform, or "cross-shaped."
+Later additions cling to the original structure like barnacles.
+If one could remove them, the original structure would appear more elegant.
 The building is taller than it is wide, rising high into the sky and topped by a steeple and cross.

 We climb the stairs from the dock, circle the church’s exterior, admire the lines.
 I reach out and feel the stone.
 Its texture and color are different than the chunky basalt of the island.
 Beneath my fingers is a warm pinkish tuff, imported from somewhere on the mainland.
 The work that this suggests is enormous; tons of stone were cut, hauled overland, loaded on boats, and floated to the island.
 I wonder how far it is to the quarry?
 I applaud the effort and appreciate the result.
 However difficult the transport, the soft tuff simplified the craft of carving the low reliefs.